 After you’ve worked as an employee in Germany for at least 12 months, you will be able to claim an unemployment benefit of 60% of your previous net salary.
 It’s known as Arbeitslosengeld I.

 In Germany, these contributions are shared by the employer and employee equally.
-Above you can see the only percentage from the salary that employee is paying.
-This means the entire amount is double that, only half will be deducted from your gross salary.
+Above, you can see the only percentage from the salary that the employee is paying.
+This means the entire amount is double that; only half will be deducted from your gross salary.

 You could also choose private health insurance, a premium of which won’t depend on your income.
 We recommend these two companies: Ottonova and Feather as a provider.
 Their policies are made especially for expats, freelancers, and business owners in Germany.